SamanvaySaxena/SanitX/README.md

 ### Layer 1 — Deterministic Analysis

-Layer 1 uses **PyMuPDF** to inspect the PDF at a low level.

-It currently looks for suspicious characteristics such as:
+Layer 1 inspects the raw document at a low level based on its file type.
+It does not make the final security decision; it produces evidence for Layer 2 and neutralizes active executable content before handing it over.

+#### PDF Analysis (via PyMuPDF)
+It parses the visual pixel and text layers to detect suspicious characteristics:
-* Extremely small text
+* Extremely small text (e.g., under 2.0pt)
 * Text with very low contrast against its local background
 * Text positioned unusually close to the page border
-* Potentially dangerous SQL queries
+* Dangerous embedded SQL queries
+* **Sanitization (P0-7 fix):** Strips active content including `/JavaScript`, `/OpenAction`, executable annotations, and XFA streams.

+#### Markdown/HTML Analysis (Heuristic Scan)
+It parses the raw source text to identify hidden instructions invisible to human readers but visible to LLMs:
+* Invisible or zero-width Unicode characters
+* HTML comments (`&lt;!-- --&gt;`)
+* Inline CSS hiding text (`display: none`, `opacity: 0`)
+* Raw active HTML tags (`&lt;script&gt;`, `&lt;iframe&gt;`, `&lt;meta&gt;`)
+* Suspicious URI schemes (`javascript:`, `data:`)
+* **Sanitization:** Neutralizes executable HTML tags and script-executing URIs.

-When suspicious text is detected, SanitX records its:
+When suspicious text is detected in either format, SanitX records its precise location (bounding box or line number) and the detection reason, passing this as structured evidence.

-* Page number
-* Bounding-box coordinates
-* Detection reason

-Suspicious regions are also highlighted in a modified copy of the PDF.

-The important distinction is that **Layer 1 does not make the final security decision**.

-It produces evidence for Layer 2.

 ---

 ### Layer 2 — Semantic Analysis

-The modified PDF, suspicious-region coordinates, and dangerous SQL-query list are passed to **Gemini** through its REST API.
+The sanitized document, suspicious-region coordinates, and dangerous SQL-query list are passed to **Gemini** through its REST API.

 Layer 2 analyzes the document semantically and determines whether the suspicious content actually represents a prompt injection.

 It considers:

-* The document's overall context
+* The document's legitimate context and purpose
-* The purpose of the document
 * Text surrounding suspicious regions
 * Hidden or obfuscated instructions
-* Direct AI manipulation attempts
+* Direct AI manipulation attempts (e.g., overriding instructions)
 * Indirect prompt injection
-* Attempts to override instructions
-* Attempts to extract sensitive information
+* Attempts to extract sensitive information or execute unauthorized code/SQL
-* Attempts to execute SQL, code, or external actions
-* Multi-region and multi-page attacks
+* Multi-region and multi-page distributed attacks
-* Legitimate content that could otherwise produce false positives
+* Legitimate content that could otherwise produce false positives (e.g., a SQL tutorial vs. a malicious SQL injection attempt)

 Layer 2 ultimately produces a structured security decision: